 Starting from Afton Forest Preserve at 5:38 am and ending at Hopkins Park at 7:50 pm, they managed to cover all 26.2 miles of their DeKalb County journey.
 In addition to raising $561 dollars to help local families who may be struggling, they treasure the fun they had carrying out their plan together, being blown away by the people they met along the way, their families who cheered them on and even the stranger who spontaneously treated them to ice cream when he found out what they were doing.

 Inspired by this success they are eager to inspire others who may want to join in an annual youth event that could help the Society of St. Vincent de Paul.
-They already have plans to ask their friends and the St. Mary and Newman Center youth group directors about starting a St Vincent de Paul Youth Group in DeKalb.
 The Society of St. Vincent de Paul is an international society with conferences in over 140 countries.
 It was started in 1833 by Frederic Ozanam, a 19 year old college student living in Paris, France.
 Frederic had a simple idea about how he could put his Christian faith into action and help make the world a better place.
 He simply asked his friends, "Are you in?"
 And, of course they agreed!

 For a brief promotional video about Youth Conferences across the country visit our Vimeo page at: https://vimeo.com/65735631.

 The four minute video entitled “Help Us Change the World” provides an overview of Youth history in the Society and what is happening today!